Foot Care Nurse Certification Board

 To request permission, please submit the form below.

 To request information about accredited foot care nurse program in your area, to get your foot care program accredited, or to find out about whether a foot care nurse education program integrate the Foot care Nurse Certification Board Competencies standards.
 Please contact us by emailing us at email@example.com

 Copyright Certified Foot care Nurse.com 2019.
 All rights Reserved

 Certified Foot care Nurse- CFCN National Competencies Standards

 Basic and Advanced Foot care Nurse Competencies Standards as per the Foot care Nurse Certification Board.

-A foot care nurse organization, a division of the National Association of Holistic Health Practitioners a not for profit organization that promotes the highest standards of the certified foot care nurse - CFCN in Canada and abroad
+A foot care nurse organization, a division of the National Association of Holistic Health Practitioners a not for profit organization that promotes the highest standards of the certified foot care nurse - CFCN in Canada

 The certified foot care nurse - CFCN is able to:

 - Identify what Basic and Advanced Nursing Foot Care is and the role of the nurse in providing foot care treatment within the nurse scope of practice.